Male Pattern Baldness is the primary cause of 95% of all hair loss in men.

 Let that sink in.

-The fact that all the numerous causes for hair loss other than male pattern baldness cause a tiny part of hair loss in the world is a troubling fact.
+The fact that all the numerous causes for hair loss other than male pattern baldness cause a tiny part of hair loss in the world is troubling.

-To make it more intimidating, I should point out the fact that around half of every man in the world will have significantly visible balding by the age of 50.
+To make it more intimidating, I should point out that around half of every man in the world will have significantly visible balding by age 50.

 But it’s not all bad news.
 There are ways to slow down, stop, and even revert pattern hair loss for men.

-In this article, I’ll explain everything you need to know about male pattern baldness, what exactly it is, how it is diagnosed, what causes it, and your best options in stopping it.
+In this article, I’ll explain everything you need to know about male pattern baldness, what it is, how it is diagnosed, what causes it, and your best options for stopping it.

 Table of Contents

 Of course, understanding the condition is the first step of every effective treatment.